 Below are the main requirements for the Philippines Digital Nomad Visa.
 They are similar to digital nomad visas in other countries.

-• Income requirement: You must demonstrate sufficient income to support yourself during your stay.
-The specific amount hasn’t been announced yet.
+- Income requirement: You must demonstrate sufficient foreign-sourced income to support yourself during your stay.
+The exact minimum has not been officially announced, though third-party guides estimate around US$2,000 per month (US$24,000 per year).

 Required Documents

-While the official document list hasn’t been published yet, here are the expected documents you’ll need for the Philippines Digital Nomad Visa:
+Here are the documents you will need for the Philippines Digital Nomad Visa application:

-• Income verification: Bank statements, payslips, tax returns, or other documents proving sufficient income to support your stay.
+- Income verification: Bank statements (at least 3 months), payslips, tax returns, or other documents proving sufficient foreign-sourced income.

-• Criminal background check: Police clearance or background check from your home country.
+- Criminal background check: Apostilled police clearance from your home country.

-Each Philippine embassy, consulate, or immigration office may require slightly different documents, so it’s important to confirm the requirements with them before submitting your application.
+Each Philippine embassy, consulate, or immigration office may require slightly different documents, so confirm the requirements with them before submitting your application.

 How to Apply